 80 year old Japanese farmers catch wild wasps to ensure the best flavor in their crackers!
 Do they remove the stingers before baking them?
 To see their recipe, click here!

 Popular in Cambodia, starving people started frying tarantulas during the Khmer Rouge rule in the 1970s.
 It tastes similar to a crab being a fellow arthropod.
 But how much garlic and salt does one need to add to before the terror of a giant spider approaching your mouth fades away?
 Back home in Asia they’re served with a cold beer or some rice wine.
-This recipe from Huliq uses Texan spiders as a substitute for North American gastronauts.
+This recipe uses tarantulas as a substitute for North American gastronauts.

 Perhaps one of the most famous cheeses in the world, the name literally means “rotten cheese.”
 Made mostly on the island of Sardinia, it is a pecorino-style sheep’s milk cheese infested and served with living maggots.
 While this cheese is illegal, it isn’t exactly difficult to make.
 You cut a hole in the top of the wheel, place it outside and your local flies start having sex in it.
 The fly babies (larvae) help to ferment the cheese as they mature by eating and pooping in it.
 While this recipe from Cook’s Info is illegal, and considered by some to be dangerous, it’s great to serve at Halloween parties to unwelcome guests.
 Play the above scene from second Indiana Jones movie at the same time if you want to drive the point home.